palantir/atlasdb/docs/source/miscellaneous/doc/adr/0014-cassandra-targeted-sweep.md

   - **metadata**, a 4 byte `BLOB` encoding of a `TargetedSweepMetadata` as follows:
     - 1 bit for *sweep strategy*: 0 for thorough, and 1 for conservative.
     - 1 bit marking if this is a *dedicated row*: 0 for non-dedicated, 1 for dedicated.
-    - 8 bits for *shard number*, between 0 and 255.
+    - 8 bits for *shard number*, between 0 and 255 inclusive.
-    - 6 bits for use by dedicated rows, marking its ordinal number, between 0 and 63.
+    - 6 bits for use by dedicated rows, marking its ordinal number, between 0 and 63 inclusive.
     - 16 bits unused for now.

   Note that the row components are hashed to avoid hot-spotting.